 So usually right-handed people fight orthodox, and left-handed people fight southpaw.

-There are several reasons why you would want to keep your dominant hand
+There are several reasons why you would want to keep your dominant hand back, while jabbing with your weak hand.
+The main and most obvious reason is because it just feels more natural.

 There are many explanations as to why it might feel more natural, but let’s look at the details.
 When you throw a punch, you’re not only using your hand, but your whole body.
 However, the majority of the force for that punch will come from only one side of your body.